 Parts of Macau’s heritage heartland of narrow cobble-stoned streets resemble those back in Portugal.

-Macau rose to fame as trading port to export Asian goods to Europe.
+Macau rose to fame as a trading port to export Asian goods to Europe.
 Its architecture is an attractive mosaic of Moorish buildings, Chinese temples and European churches dating back to the 16th century.

 10- Macau’s Inner Harbour

 Travessa do Mastro and Rua da Felicidade are lined with Chinese restaurants and is the ideal place to take a break from the rigors of sightseeing.

 The trail winds its way to Rua do Almirante Sérgio.
 Pier 16 is a good place to view the protected Inner Harbour and the fishing boats that moor here in the waterway separating Macau to mainland China.

 Kun Iam Temple is a complex of 15th-century prayer halls and funeral parlours and an impressive 20m tall gilded bronze statue that stands at the edge of Macau harbour.

 11- Opium House